 This defines the number of vertical walls that comprise the outside of your model.
 We recommend keeping this set to multiples of your nozzle width.

-Your TAZ 3D printer is equipped with a 0.35mm nozzle or a 0.5mm nozzle.
+Your TAZ 3D printer is equipped with a 0.5mm nozzle.

 Enable Retraction

 Retraction tells your printer to pull filament out of the hot end upon travel moves.
 Travel moves are when your print head moves from one area of the print, to another without laying down filament.
 We recommend keeping this on for all filament types, and adjusting the retraction length and speed for the specific filament.